flame-code/FLAME/docs/06_main.rst

-**two_level_geopt**: (logical) Determines if geometry optimizations are performed with two accoracy levels.
+**two_level_geopt**: (logical) Determines if geometry optimizations are performed with two accuracy levels.
 If ``True``, the block **geopt_prec** must be present in *flame_in.yaml*.

     default: ``False``

-.. warning:: This keyword should not be in the main block, but in the geopt block

 **verbosity**: (integer) Verbosity of output data.